 Elias Motsoaledi Local Municipality has a staff compliment of 403.
 A total of 361 posts have been filled and 42 are vacant.
+The vacancy rate is at 10% of the total posts.
 The Municipality has within its financial means focused on filling all vacant and budgeted posts prioritising posts which have an impact directly on service delivery.
-The Municipal Manager as the Accounting

-Officer is the administrative head of the municipality supported by the directorates as reflected in the following table:
+The Municipal Manager as the Accounting Officer is the administrative head of the municipality supported by the directorates as reflected in the following table:

-Table 50: Administrative Heads of Departments
+Table 48: Administrative Heads of Departments